Nil-NMB01/Nil-NMB01/README.md

 ***An example of the LDV standard in action: an overview in MijnOverheid, with which a citizen gains insight into the data processing of their data by the government.
 This implementation serves as an example and is not definitive.
 See [Gitlab](https://gitlab.com/digilab.overheid.nl/ecosystem/logboek-dataverwerkingen/ldv-referentie-implementatie/-/blob/main/CONTRIBUTING.md) for your own development setup and the source code.***

   - [Repository](https://github.com/Logius-standaarden/logboek-dataverwerkingen) – Mainly developed the Logboek Dataverwerkingen Extension Guidelines with a colleague, to make sure organizations can build own extensions on the core standard in case the core standard does not provide enough functionalities.
-Think about organizations in the healthcare sector for example who have to log more strictly due to healthcare laws such as the [NEN 7513](https://www.nen.nl/nen-7513-2024-nl-329182).
+Think about organizations in the healthcare sector for example who have to log more strictly due to healthcare norms such as the [NEN 7513](https://www.nen.nl/nen-7513-2024-nl-329182).

 - <b>API Standards and Guidelines</b>